Cuprum77/LCD_Driver/README.md

 ## License
 This project is licensed under CERN Open Hardware License Version 2 - Strong Reciprocity (CERN-OHL-S-2.0).
 See [LICENSE](LICENSE) for more details.
+Note that some files in this repository may be licensed under different licenses.
+Please check the respective files for more information.